pjn51/brainweb-2/Literature & Reference/Russia - From Revolution to Counter-Revolution (1997).md

 As the growth rate of the USSR fell nearer and nearer to that of the capitalist world, and then fell below it, Woods explains, the fate of the bureaucracy was sealed.
 He notes that in 1972, Ted Grant predicted the demise of Stalinism based on this evidence.

 ## Trotsky's analysis
-Woods draws on the analysis given by [[People & Organizations/Trotsky]] in [[The Revolution Betrayed (1937)]], saying that he accurately, if incompletely, predicted the possibility of a return to capitalism in the USSR if the bureaucracy was not defeated.
+Woods draws on the analysis given by [[Trotsky]] in [[The Revolution Betrayed (1937)]], saying that he accurately, if incompletely, predicted the possibility of a return to capitalism in the USSR if the bureaucracy was not defeated.

 Woods criticizes the theory of "state capitalism," saying that it ignores the differences between the crises of capitalism and the crises of Stalinism, and effectively disarms the workers in their quest to defend the positives of the October revolution while excising the cancer of the bureaucracy.